NerTzhuLz/PhoenixBot/README.md

 ## Possible future features
 ### Small
 * Test out for ping system - Create temp role, add everyone to it, ping the role, delete the role
+* Merge back to its own repository - make a new one for PhoenixBot

 ### Medium
 * Serious amounts of refactoring